 So this year I’ve deleted all my social media apps from my phone, just checking in on Facebook and Instagram a couple times a week—because Facebook Messenger is the best way to keep up with some friends and Instastories are sooo entertaining.

-When I’m tempted in the morning to go for a less-healthy breakfast, I remind myself I want to still be alert at 10am.
+When I’m tempted in the morning to go for a less-healthy breakfast, I remind myself I want to still be awake at 10am.

 Bonus Question: Who might be able to connect the dots?